Expired Tea Uses

 Deodorizing: Eliminate Unwanted Odors

-• Place expired tea leaves in an open container or wrap them in cotton.
+Place expired tea leaves in an open container or wrap them in cotton.
+These tea bundles can effectively absorb odors in your refrigerator or wardrobe.

 Filling: Create Scented Accessories

-• If you have an excess of expired tea leaves, transform them into scented sachets, pillows, or mouse pads with wrist rests.
+If you have excess expired tea leaves, transform them into scented sachets, pillows, or mouse pads with wrist rests.
+This is commonly done in China.

 Descaling: Remove Stubborn Stains